William S. Harney: Early military career

 In 1817, Harney's brother, Dr. Benjamin F. Harney, an Army surgeon in Baton Rouge, Louisiana, asked Andrew Jackson, a hero of the War of 1812 and the current commander of the Army of the South, to write a letter to the Secretary of the Navy to ask for Harney's acceptance into the Navy, which occurred July 23, 1817.
 Harney visited his brother and met high-ranking military officers.
 He so impressed them that they arranged a commission for him as a U.S. Navy second lieutenant, which President James Monroe signed.
 However, Harney chose to serve under Jackson in the army.
 His first military assignment under Jackson was in 1818, as a second lieutenant in the 1st U.S. Infantry.
 He helped to force the pirate Jean Lafitte to move his operations from the Louisiana Territory to the Spanish Main.

-Harney began his many years of interactions with Native Americans on the Great Plains in 1825, when he accompanied Colonel Henry Atkinson and Benjamin O'Fallon on an expedition to sign treaties with the Upper Missouri tribes.
+Harney began his many years of interactions with American Indians on the Great Plains in 1825, when he accompanied Colonel Henry Atkinson and Benjamin O'Fallon on an expedition to sign treaties with the Upper Missouri tribes.
 In 1832, Harney fought in the Black Hawk War against the Sauk and Fox tribes, serving as General Zachary Taylor's assistant inspector.
 There he met, fought, and befriended Jefferson Davis, Taylor's son-in-law and a fellow army officer.

 Murder of Hannah

-In June 1834, while he was a major in the Paymaster Corps, Jefferson Barracks, St. Louis, Missouri, Harney was charged with beating an enslaved woman, Hannah, to death.
-The keys for Harney's office became lost, Harney suspected Hannah of taking them and in a fit of anger he savagely beat her with a piece of rawhide, with the girl dying three days later; Harney then fled to avoid arrest, while seeking a transfer to another state.
-The coroner ruled Hannah died as a result of Harney's violent actions, and he was indicted for murder by a grand jury in July.
+In June 1834, while he was a major in the Paymaster Corps at the Jefferson Barracks in St. Louis, Missouri, Harney was charged with beating an enslaved woman named Hannah to death.
+Upset by the loss of keys to his office, Harney suspected Hannah of having stolen them.
+In a fit of anger, he fiercely beat her with a piece of rawhide.
+Hannah died from her injuries three days later.
+Harney then fled to avoid arrest, meanwhile seeking formal transfer to another state by the army.
+The coroner ruled that Hannah died as a result of Harney's violent actions, and he was indicted for murder by a grand jury in July.
 The trial was moved to Union, Missouri, and scheduled for the spring of 1835.
 Overseen by a judge with "a reputation in which Harney could take comfort" (according to biographer George Rollie Adams), fifteen witnesses spoke in court, their testimony going unrecorded, and Harney, "although clearly responsible for Hannah's death," was acquitted.

 This was not the only instance of Harney brutalizing slaves.
 He owned a group of muscular male slaves whom he enjoyed provoking into fistfights with soldiers.

 Second Seminole War

-During the Second Seminole War (1835–1842), Harney gained a reputation as an Indian fighter for daring and ruthless raids.
+During the Second Seminole War (1835–1842), Harney gained a reputation as an Indian fighter for his daring and ruthless raids.
 Harney and troops under his command often fought the Seminole war leader and mystic Sam Jones, also known as Abiaka.
 Harney first fought against Abiaka in January 1838 at the Second Battle of the Loxahatchee.
 In July 1839, Abiaka's warriors attacked Harney and his soldiers at the Battle of the Caloosahatchee.